Snowdrops & Snowflakes

 Woronow's Snowdrop Galanthus woronowii

+(Green Snowdrop) Native to the Caucasus region and North-east Turkey.
 Introduced to churchyards and amenity areas and occasionally spreading onto neighbouring land.
 Flowers February to March.
-Leaves broad (up to 30mm wide), fresh, shining green and very different to those of other snowdrops in the region.
+Leaves broad (up to 30mm wide), fresh, shining green and very different to those of most other snowdrops in the region.
 This species was earlier missidentified as the very similar Galanthus ikariae.

-Green Snowdrop Green Snowdrop Green Snowdrop Green Snowdrop
+Woronow's Snowdrop Woronow's Snowdrop Woronow's Snowdrop Woronow's Snowdrop

 Habit